electric-sql/pglite/README.md

 // -> [ { message: "Hello world" } ]
 ```

-It can be used both as an ephemeral in-memory database or with persistance to the file system (Node/Bun) or indexedDB (Browser).
+It can be used both as an ephemeral in-memory database or with persistence to the file system (Node/Bun) or indexedDB (Browser).

 Unlike previous "Postgres in the browser" projects, PGlite does not use a Linux virtual machine - it is simply Postgres in WASM.